Eurovision Song Contest 1972: Production and format

-The Eurovision Song Contest 1972 was produced by the British Broadcasting Corporation (BBC).
-Bill Cotton served as executive producer, Terry Hughes served as producer and director, Brian Tregidden served as designer, and Malcolm Lockyer served as musical director, leading the 44-piece BBC Radio Orchestra.
+The Eurovision Song Contest 1972 was produced by the BBC.
+Cotton served as executive producer, Terry Hughes as producer and director, Brian Tregidden as designer, and Malcolm Lockyer as musical director, leading the 44-piece BBC Radio Orchestra.
 A separate musical director could be nominated by each participating delegation to lead the orchestra during its country's performance, with the host musical director also available to conduct for those countries which did not nominate their own conductor.
 On behalf of the EBU, the event was overseen by Clifford Brown as scrutineer.
 The contest was presented by the Scottish ballet dancer and actor Moira Shearer.

-Each participating broadcaster submitted one song, which was required to be no longer than three minutes in duration and performed in the language, or one of the languages, of the country which it represented.
-A maximum of six performers were allowed on stage during each country's performance.
+Each participating broadcaster submitted one song, no more than three minutes long, performed in the language, or one of the languages, of the country it represented.
+Up to six performers were allowed on stage during each country's performance.
+Following the confirmation of the eighteen participating countries, the draw to determine the running order (R/O) of the contest was held on 1 December 1971 in London, and announced by the BBC at the end of December 1971.

-The voting system introduced at the previous year's contest returned: each participating broadcaster appointed two individuals – one aged between 16 and 25, the other between 26 and 55, and with at least 10 years between their ages – who awarded each song a score between one and five votes, except for the song from their own country.
-For this year's edition the jurors were kept in a separate location during the contest, and were based within the Great Hall of Edinburgh Castle where they followed the contest on television.
-After each country had performed they were required to record their votes, so that they could not be altered later, and during the voting sequence were shown on screen, with the scores being announced by the jurors themselves in blocks of three countries.
-The voting sequence was projected in black-and-white onto an Eidophor screen in the Usher Hall for the benefit of the audience; this screen was also used during the contest itself to introduce the artists and song titles, and was the first time that video wall technology was introduced to the contest.
+The voting system introduced at the previous year's contest returned: each participating broadcaster appointed two individuals – one aged 16–25, the other 26–55, at least 10 years apart – who awarded each song 1–5 votes, except for the one from their own country.
+For this year's edition the jurors were kept in a separate location during the contest, in the Great Hall of Edinburgh Castle, where they followed the contest on television.
+After each country's performance they were required to record their votes, so that they could not be altered later.
+During the voting sequence they were shown on screen, with the scores announced by the jurors themselves in blocks of three countries.
+The voting sequence was projected in black-and-white onto an Eidophor screen in the Usher Hall for the benefit of the audience.
+This screen was also used during the contest itself to introduce the artists and song titles, the first time that video wall technology was used in the contest.